ciaeric/ciaeric.github.io/_posts/2017-11-10-AU-Map-Power-BI.md

 ---
 layout: post
-title: How to draw an Australia Map with Label in Power BI by using R
+title: How to draw an Australia Map with Label in Power BI
+subtitle: by using R - Step by Step
 image: /img/post1/aumapsquare.jpg
 tags:
   - R